Demographics of Sarawak: Bidayuh

-Salako & Lara
+Salako and Lara

 These two ethnic groups collectively form a small minority with very little or no comprehensive studies done by any party on their dialects, history, cultures and customs.
 Although classified as Bidayuh and collectively placed under the Land Dayak group of tribes by the Malaysian government for political and administrative convenience, the Salako and Lara cultures have nothing in common with the other Bidayuh groups and their oral traditions claim different descent and migration histories.

 It is understandable that since these ethnic groups are living within Bidayuh-majority areas and the fact that they also prefer to stay in one permanent inland area, it is most probably due to agricultural reasons instead of branching out to other locations as opposed to the other indigenous races.
 They are mainly found concentrated in the Lundu area.

 Linguistically, the Salako belongs to another language family tree which is of the Malayic Dayak family (the same family as the Iban language).The Lara, although said to be more related to the Bidayuh (Jagoi-Singai), speaks a language almost not mutually intelligible at all with the other Bidayuh dialects despite the fact that it belonged to the same language family tree which is the Land Dayak.

 These tribal communities are believed to have originated from Gajing Mountain, at the source of Salakau River, near Singkawang in West Kalimantan, Indonesia.

 In August 2001, the Salako and Lara community set up the Salako-Lara Association to safe guard and preserve their culture and custom for the future generations.